 According to some sources, hydroponic commercial production of daikon sprouts began in the 1960s in Fukuoka Prefecture located in southern Japan.
 And, by the 1980s, they were widely available for most of the Japanese population.

 In Japan, kaiware daikon are traditionally grown to produce very tall white stems.
 This is typically achieved by keeping the sprouts in a dark location until the very end of the leaf greening process.

-These types are frequently sold growing upright on mats in small containers.
+Similar to cress sprouts grown commercially in many European countries, daikon types are frequently sold growing upright on mats in small containers.
 And, next to alfalfa sprouts, they are today one of the most common commercial sprout varieties available in produce markets.

 Likewise, there are several daikon sprout variations, depending on the seed cultivar.
 While the most common is the white stemmed variety, some modern cultivars have a red or purple pigmentation with darker leaves and a hot spicier taste.

 What's the difference between a sprout and a microgreen?
 Although microgreens are sometimes referred to as "sprouts", technically speaking, a sprout is the first stage of development after the seed germinates and produces small green leaves.

 Microgreens are grown for a longer period of time as well as in a vertical style on a soil-type medium, a sprouting tray, or a hydroponic mat.
 They therefore typically have long stems with larger green leaves and are harvested just before the "true leaves" emerge.